-Both those studies determined 5-HTP and tryptophan to be more effective for depression than a placebo.
+Both of those studies suggest that 5-HTP and tryptophan may be more effective than a placebo.

-However, these studies combined included only 64 participants — an extremely small sample.
+Combined, these studies included only 64 participants — a very small sample.

 5-HTP for Insomnia

-5-HTP supplements fared a little better for insomnia.
+5-HTP supplements fared a little better for evidence of efficacy for insomnia.

 5-HTP decreased the time required to get to sleep and decreased the number of nighttime awakenings.
 (9)

 Taking 5-HTP along with GABA (gamma-aminobutyric acid), a relaxing neurotransmitter, reduced the time it took to fall asleep and increased the duration and quality of sleep.
 (10)